 A study of Irish CEOs by KPMG has found that 64 per cent of business leaders believe the next three years will be more critical for their industry than the previous fifty, while more than one third expect their company to transform into an entirely different entity between now and 2019.

-The findings are published in '', KPMG's Irish CEO Outlook for 2016 which shows that the pace, scale and scope of change faced by Irish CEOs is ever increasing.
+The findings are published in 'Now or Never', KPMG's Irish CEO Outlook for 2016 which shows that the pace, scale and scope of change faced by Irish CEOs is ever increasing.
 In addition to strategic and leadership skills, the ability to anticipate change and to shape an organisation has never been more important.
 The report comprises CEO perspectives from Ireland and around the world based on interviews of over 1800 leaders from 28 countries.

 Commenting on the findings, Shaun Murphy, Managing Partner of KPMG in Ireland said: 'Our research set out to uncover insights from Irish CEOs about the forces and opportunities shaping the businesses they lead.
 The research shows that Irish CEOs, in keeping with their global peers, believe the companies they lead are likely to be significantly transformed in the medium term.